paulkn/esar/src/pages/index.md

 The Father knows that you have been called FOR SUCH A  TIME AS THIS.
 Esther 4:14

-The Lord is inviting all watchwomen to rise up, overcome, and say “yes” to Jesus at all costs.
+The Lord is inviting all women to rise up, overcome, and say “yes” to Jesus at all costs.

 Esthers Arise!